Fortney History, Family Crest & Coats of Arms

 The name Fortney was carried to England in the enormous movement of people that followed the Norman Conquest of 1066.
 The Fortney family lived in Essex, in the town of Fordham.
 Ancient records reveal the name Fortney is derived from the Old English ford, which means ford, and ham, which means homestead.
 Towns bearing this name also exist in Norfolk and Cambridgeshire.
 Fordham Essex is arguably the most important of these towns, but all were held by Norman nobles in the 11th century.

 Early Origins of the Fortney family

-Another 155 words (11 lines of text) covering the years 138 and 1388 are included under the topic Early Fortney History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fortney research.
+Another 78 words (6 lines of text) covering the years 138 and 1388 are included under the topic Early Fortney History in all our PDF Extended History products and printed products wherever possible.

 Fortney Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Fordham, Fordeham, Fordsham, Fordesham, Fordam and others.

 Early Notables of the Fortney family (pre 1700)